WDI-Oryx/CLI-simpsons-lab/readme.md

 ## Completion
-Finish all of the parts!
+Complete Part 1 and 2!
 The main purpose of this assignment is to get you feeling comfortable typing and working inside the terminal.

-## Part 1 - Grit
+## Part 1 - Grit (Ted Talk)
 Please watch this [TED Talk about Grit](https://www.ted.com/talks/angela_lee_duckworth_the_key_to_success_grit?language=en).
 It's a great talk and something we want you all to be mindful of as you embark on your journey into learning web development.

 ## Part 2 - Simpsons Activity